HomeAdvertisingSimple Tips to Make Your Brand Stand Out

 What if… you interviewed your ten most loyal customers and your ten most recent customer losses?
 What patterns would emerge about what truly differentiates your brand (positively or negatively) in their eyes?

-• Direct competitors (offering similar products/services)
+• Direct competitors (offering similar products or services)

 • Indirect competitors (solving the same customer problems differently)